BelleNottelling/RomRaider-Log-Viewer/readme.md

  - Log analysis and tune suggestions
  - Zoom
+   - Rudimentary zooming based on minute range has been implemented
  - Performance improvements
-   - You can now split a log into multiple chunks for better graph performance.
+   - You can zoom into a specific time span to improve performance.

 ### Tech Credits